 - From start to finish, project hope, confidence, love, understanding, sympathy and a strong grasp of the reality of your situation.
 You should anticipate that your child will be upset by the news, but their reactions also might surprise you.
 Do your best to treat them with compassion, and with the knowledge that what you have shared can be very hard for children, especially younger children, to grasp

 Step 3—Create a network of support and care for your child

-Your child is such a big part of why you will fight cancer every step of the way.
+Your children are such a big part of why you will fight cancer every step of the way.
 Helping them understand your condition and how it's affecting you can help ease some of their stress while you go through this difficult time.

-For more information and tips on how to tell your child you have cancer, and how to help once you have had that talk:
+The following resources can provide you with information and tips on how to tell your children you have cancer, and how to help them once you have that talk:

 - How Should Children Be Told That a Parent Has Cancer?
 (American Cancer Society)

 - Helping Children When a Family Member Has Cancer (CancerCare)

 The third-party trademarks referenced herein are trademarks of their respective owners.
 Any links provided to websites of other companies are for convenience and do not indicate an endorsement or sponsorship of a service or product.